gdpraid/GDPR-Claim-Templates/Erasure-request.md

 If you do not wish to delete said data, I ask you to state the reasons with precise reference to law and relevant articles in the data protection regulation, so that I have the necessary background information should I choose to lodge a complaint with the Data Proteciton Authorities.

 Please reply in a secure manner so that this request does not lead to further consequences in regards to my personal information.
+If I do not receive a reply within one month, as specified in Article 12, I will file a complaint with the Data Protection Authority.

 Best regards,